iburadempa/multirange/README.rst

 ------------

-This library for Python >= 3.3 provides convenience functions for multiple range objects with step == 1 (corresponding to finite sets of consecutive integers).
+This library for Python >= 3.3 provides convenience functions for multiple range-like objects (corresponding to finite sets of consecutive integers).

 It has 3 types of operations: